ytsrt66589/ytsrt66589.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Master in Graduate Institute of Communication Engineering, National Tawian University
+subtitle: PhD Student in Graduate Institute of Communication Engineering, National Tawian University

 profile:
   align: right